-They say that knowledge is power, and in today’s world, this couldn’t be truer.
+They say that knowledge is power, and in today’s world, this couldn’t be more true.

 Can you imagine not being able to text, email, use social media or worse than that - not being able to read vital information like street signs or warning labels?
 Can you imagine how this might affect your life, your safety, your education and career prospects?
 Sadly, this is a reality for many people living in remote Indigenous communities.

 Fortunately, the good people of the Indigenous Literacy Foundation (or ILF) are out there helping to change this.
 Since starting out in 2004, the ILF has been working hard to raise awareness of the need to support literacy in the remote Indigenous communities of Australia.

 We at Life Apparel have supported the foundation in the past and will continue to do so, as they need all the community support they can get in order to continue their invaluable work.